arcus-azure/arcus.security/docs/preview/features/secret-store/index.md

 Once register, you can fetch all secrets by using `ISecretProvider` which will get secrets from all the different registered secret providers.

+> :bulb: See [this page](./../../features/secret-store/azure-functions) if you want to use the secret store functionality whitin Azure Functions.

 ## Installation
 For this feature, the following package needs to be installed: